treelinemike/learning-demos/README.md

 Download LATEST Anaconda installer for windows (will say Python 3.7): https://www.anaconda.com/products/individual#windows Install Anaconda
 Launch Anaconda prompt from windows start menu
-> conda create --name ralpn-seg
+'$ conda create --name ralpn-seg'

 > conda activate ralpn-seg

 > conda install jupyter

 > conda install tensorflow

 > pip install --upgrade tensorflow      <-- This will update tensorflow to v2.2.0 or greater

 > conda install pydot                   <-- This is where doing things in base environment failed

 > conda install matplotlib

+# Load MNIST, etc...
-> conda install tensorflow-datasets     <-- Loads MNIST, etc...
+> conda install tensorflow-datasets

 > pip install -U tensorflow-datasets    <-- update to current version (maybe skip prev. call?)... this broke for me a bit, after updating and restarting jupyter it seems to be working now?

 > conda install pillow                  <-- Python imaging library, forked... may not need

 May also need this: